becathey/mandarin-vocabulary/README.md

 # Mandarin Vocabulary

 An project is an application for learning and practicing Mandarin vocabulary.
 It includes a listing of common Mandarin characters with their English translations, a page for testing your knowledge of English translations of Mandarin characters, and a page for testing your knowledge of Mandarin translations of English words.
-The app is created with Vue.js and Semantic UI.
+The app is built with Vue.js, and uses Semantic UI for styling.

 ## Project Setup